google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 Returns the first element of the series with the title ‘Names’

 <!--
-Motivation:
-Showing code on slide so students can ask questions before dealing with it on their own.

-For the class:
-* My_dataframe is still a pandas dataframe
-* Since series can be indexed like arrays, this command will return a single element from the series.
+Since series can be indexed like arrays, this command will return a single element from the series.

 -->